willgraham0/signal_processing/README.md

 be faster to send a small vector of the locations and values of the peaks in the frequency plot (which we have in the _coeffs_ variable) and reconstruct it using the Fourier basis once it has been received than it is to send the much longer original signal.
+We have performed lossless compression of the signal.

-Additionally, we could remove frequencies that we believe are unwanted and reconstruct the signal without these components.
+Additionally, we could remove frequencies that we believe are unwanted and reconstruct the signal without these components (lossy compression).
 Let's do that below for the frequencies that have values between 5 and 10, using numpy.

 ```python
 import numpy as np